In 1992 I picked up used a pair of Thiel CS 3.5's used from Audio Visions in Tampa.

 And the center suck out?
 So, were my tweeters on the 801's hooked up out of phase?

 Later that day I lugged the 801's back and reconnected them.
 This time there were about a foot closer together and about a 6" further back, only about 20" in front of the wall, but further from the sidewalls.
-I ran some test tones and check out the tweeters.
+I was about to run some test tones and check out the tweeters.
 But before I could do so I replayed the track mentioned above and, surprise, the singer was back!
 The center suck out was completely gone.
+What happened?

 A small shift in positioning and the 801's were a totally different set of speakers!

 Turns out room nodes and anti-nodes were the culprit.
 Test tones indicated that the mid driver in the left repaired unit was about 3bd louder than it's mate in the right.
 But all were functioning properly and in phase.
 (It also indicated that the right mid driver on the Thiel was dead!
 The first order cross over had totally masked it.
 This will be the second repair/replacement of that driver.
 It's amazing the Thiels still sound so good missing one mid-range!)